Assignment 7: System Monitor with Interrupts

 We are aiming for everyone to resolve all P1 issues, with added recognition for also resolving issues of lower priority.

 After readying a fix and testing yourself, commit/tag/push to request retest from us.
 Tag assignN-retest for retest of assignN.
 You can tag the same commit with several retest tags if it contains fixes for more than one assignment.
-During the week leading up to full system deadline, we will run retest cycle nightly and update issues with new results.
+In the days leading up to the deadline, we will run retest cycle nightly and update issues with new results.

-Your github issues come from unit tests run on the modules in isolation.
-If your code has successful results on all unit tests, this likely tracks with success on full system.
-However, it is possible to have discrepancies in either direction.
-For example, the full system can succeed despite a failure on an unit test, such as when the unit test is very thorough and surfaces a specific bug that is not exercised or detectable within the full system.
-Conversely, it is possible to have 100% success on all unit tests and yet still hit a failure on full system, such as a bad interaction between modules that only arises in integration or a lurking bug that was not surfaced by the coverage in the unit tests.
+Does fixing all issues guarantee a successful full system?
+Probably.
+If you passed all unit tests (no open issues), you're likely on track for full system success.
+However, there can be discrepancies in either direction.
+The full system could be fine despite a failure on a unit test, where that bug is not exercised or detectable within the full system.
+Conversely, it is possible to have 100% success on all unit tests and yet still hit a failure on full system, such as a bad interaction between modules that only arises in integration or a lurking bug that was not covered in the unit tests.

 TLDR; both matter!
 Use retest to resolve issues uncovered by unit tests (whether or not they affect full system) and supplement with manual testing of full system in integration (in addition to passing unit tests).
 Build interrupts_console_shell with MY_MODULE_SOURCES set to include all modules.
 Test the console application, taking care to exercise all module features being used: key combinations, shell commands, console wrap and scroll, and so on.

-• Double-check that final versions of files for all modules/assignments are committed and pushed.
+• Double-check that final versions of files for all assignments are committed and pushed.

 • In directory mylib, make should build libmymango.a without warnings or errors.